 The dish is a great hors d’oeuvre to be skewered with toothpicks while enjoying a cocktail, or as we had it a few nights ago, as an entree accompanied by some plain rice, and stir-fried Chinese broccoli and shiitake mushrooms.

-Shrimp Tempura with Creamy Spicy Sauce
+Creamy Spicy Sauce

 - 1 egg yolk